-Certificate and associate degree programs must include a full complement of general education foundational course requirements appropriate to the level of the degree.

-The Associate of Arts (AA) and Associate of Science (AS) degrees require a minimum of 27 credit hours of coursework in general education, which is composed of foundational courses commonly transferable to multiple public baccalaureate institutions.
-Required coursework must include at least two courses whose focus is communication, at least three courses whose focus is reasoning, at least two courses whose focus is respect for diversity, and an emphasis of professionalism throughout the curriculum.
-The Associate of Applied Science (AAS) degrees require a minimum of 15 credit hours of coursework in general education unless otherwise required by the program's accrediting agency.
-Required general education coursework must include at least one course whose focus is communication, at least one course whose focus is reasoning, at least one course whose focus is respect for diversity, and an emphasis of professionalism throughout the curriculum.
+Certificate and associate degree programs must include a full complement of general education foundational course requirements appropriate to the level of the degree, including courses essential to the development of foundational knowledge, skills, attitudes, and abilities in communication, reasoning, respect for diversity, and professionalism.
+The Associate of Arts (AA) and Associate of Science (AS) degrees require a minimum of 27 credit hours of coursework in general education, which is composed of general education foundational courses commonly transferable to multiple public baccalaureate institutions.
+Required general education coursework must include at least two courses which focus in communication, include at least three courses which focus in reasoning, include at least two courses which focus in respect for diversity, and emphasize professionalism throughout the curriculum.
+The Associate of Applied Science (AAS) degrees requires a minimum of 15 credit hours of coursework in general education unless otherwise required by the program's accrediting agency for the program.
+Required general education coursework must include at least one course which focuses in communication, include at least one course which focuses in reasoning, include at least one course which focuses in respect for diversity, and emphasize professionalism throughout the curriculum.
 Other general education coursework required by the degree may be related to the specific occupational career area.

-Certificates require a minimum of nine credit hours of coursework in general education.
-Required general education foundational courses shall include at least one course whose focus is communication, at least one course whose focus is reasoning, and at least one course whose focus is respect for diversity.
+Certificates require a minimum of nine (9) credit hours of coursework in general education.
+Required coursework must include at least one course which focuses in communication, at least one course which focuses in reasoning, and at least one course which focuses in respect for diversity.